All-in-One Platform vs 6 Subscriptions: The Real Cost

 Why the six-invoice illusion is so convincing

-The fragmentation also hides the biggest cost, which is what the disconnection does to your actual business:
+The fragmentation also hides the biggest cost, which is what the disconnection does to the business itself:

 None of that shows up when you add invoices.
 All of it shows up in revenue.

-How to add up your real stack cost (the honest way)
+Add up your real stack cost — the honest way

-2. Write the annual cost of each — multiply monthly by 12, and include the ones billed yearly.
+- Write the annual cost of each — monthly times 12, and include the ones billed yearly.

-5. Add a time cost — even a conservative estimate of the 40-plus hours a year lost to switching, priced at what an hour of your team's time is worth.
+- Add a time cost — even a conservative 40-plus hours a year lost to switching, priced at what an hour of your team's time is worth.

 That five-step total is the number to compare against — not the tidy row of monthly prices.